Chichén Itzá: Tickets

 About Chichén Itzá

-As one of the largest Mayan cities, Chichén Itzá holds massive historical significance.
-The structures of Chichén Itzá have endured the test of time and provoke wonder, especially considering the technological limitations of the era when they were built when compared to today.
+As one of the largest Mayan cities, Chichén Itzá is steeped in history.
+The structures that remain have endured the test of time and provoke wonder, especially considering the technological limitations when they were built when compared to today.

-It is believed the UNESCO World Heritage Site was constructed by the Maya around the 6th century and then went on to thrive for around a thousand years under both Maya and Toltec rule.
-Chichén Itzá now holds the distinction as one of the 'New Seven Wonders of the World' and with it, welcomes thousands of people on a daily basis that are keen to see some of the remarkable stone structures like the 'Warrior's Temple,' 'El Castillo,' and 'El Caracol.'
+It's believed the UNESCO World Heritage Site was constructed by the Maya around the 6th century and then thrived for around a thousand years under both Maya and Toltec rule.
+Its one of the 'New Seven Wonders of the World' with its remarkable stone structures like the 'Warrior's Temple,' 'El Castillo,' and 'El Caracol.'

-• The Pyramid of Kukulcan (El Castillo): The famous pyramid demonstrates the Maya's advanced astronomical knowledge as it aligns precisely with equinoxes at which point it creates the illusion of a serpent descending down its staircase.
+• The Pyramid of Kukulcan (El Castillo): The famous pyramid shows the Maya's astronomical knowledge as it aligns precisely with equinoxes and famously creates the illusion of a serpent (symbolising Kukulcan) slithering down the staircase.
+The pyramid was built with 365 steps, with each representing a day of the year, another link to the astronomical calendar.

-• The Great Ball Court: A massive, well-preserved court which was possibly used for ceremonial games and features exceptional acoustics where sound travels along its walls.
-You can stand at one end and whisper and another person can hear your whisper from the other end!
+• The Great Ball Court: A large and well-preserved ball court which was likely used for ceremonial games and also has exceptional acoustics where sound travels along its walls.
+You can stand at one end and whisper and another person can hear you from the other end!
+Its believed that the game involved players moving a ball through hoops using only certain body parts, which increased the challenge.

 • Tzompantli (Platform of Skulls): An ancient platform covered with skulls which are believed to symbolise reverence for the deceased and is unique to Chichén Itzá.